Classical Physics: Spacetime and Fields: Spacetime

 We assume that the covariant derivative $_{|i}$ is total, that is, also recognizes coordinate indices, acting on them like $_{;i}$.
 For a tensor with both coordinate and Lorentz indices

 A total covariant derivative of a tetrad is

-due to (\ref{spcon1}).
-Therefore total covariant differentiation commutes with converting between coordinate and Lorentz indices.
-Equation (\ref{spcon7}) also determines the spin connection $\omega^a_{\phantom{a}bi}$ in terms of the affine connection, tetrad and its ordinary derivatives:
+because of (\ref{spcon1}).
+Therefore, total covariant differentiation commutes with converting between coordinate and Lorentz indices.
+Equation (\ref{spcon7}) determines the spin connection $\omega^a_{\phantom{a}bi}$ in terms of the affine connection, the tetrad, and its partial derivatives, in accordance with (\ref{spcon2}).
+Conversely, the affine connection is determined by the spin connection, the tetrad, and its partial derivatives: